wallywest/weewee/README.md

 ## Baseline JS Angular application

 ###
-Make sure node is installed on your machine
+Make sure node and ruby is installed on your machine

 ### 1. Install global libraries